koji571/2048-Remake/README.md

 2. Data
 This class is used to store all the variables needed to be used by multiple classes.
 3. Logic
-This class is sued to store all the game movement logic.
+This class is used to store all the game movement logic.
+4. Score
+This class is used to keeep track of user's current high score.

 ## List of modified Java classes